Boys and Girls (The Human League song): Legacy

 With the benefit of hindsight critics now state that 'Boys and Girls' belongs to the earlier pre split Mk 1 Human League experimental electronic sound of Travelogue.
 It would be the last time that style was produced by the band as they evolved towards the Dare album sound within months.

-Both "Boys and Girls" and the B side "Tom Baker" were included on the 2003 remastered reissue of the Travelogue album in 2003.
+Both "Boys and Girls" and the B side "Tom Baker" were included on all remastered CD reissues of the Travelogue album.

 Although the song was never included on any of the group's hit singles compilation albums, it did feature on the career-spanning "A Very British Synthesiser Group" anthology.